Looking for a running hat or running beanie to keep your noggin warm during cold weather?

 .

-I purchased the Oiselle Lux Beanie in May 2017, and six years later this silky smooth beanie is still going strong.
+I purchased the Oiselle Lux Beanie a few years ago, and this silky-smooth beanie is still going strong.

 .